mrppd/data_analysis_pipeline/README.md

-# data_analysis_pipeline
-Development of an Data Analysis Pipeline for the Next Generation Sequencing Data.
+#Development of an Data Analysis Pipeline for the Next Generation Sequencing Data.